 - Awesome, but Impractical: Their prototype ship in 2048.
 Fastest ship in the game.
 Automatic acceleration.
 No standard steering, only airbrakes and sideshifts.
 Good luck!

-- Game-Breaker: Invoked with their secret craft in 2097, whose only drawback is that you can't use any pickups, but who needs weapons when you have a craft this good?
+- Master of All: Their secret craft in 2097, whose only drawback is that you can't use any pickups, but who needs weapons when you have a craft this good?
 How you'll acquire it though...

 - The Swiftkiller from Fusion is this, too: even the Penetrator is one of the best superweapons, as it excels both offensively and competitively.
 Not only that, the ship of their lead pilot Myima Tsarong is the only ship with fully upgradable stats in the entire game.
 Also, it's the last ship to be unlocked in the game, only being available after winning the final championship in League mode and then beating second pilot Jann Shlaudecker in a duel.